ozyurtf/cpu-scheduler/README.md

 And now, let's explain the **conditions of a deadlock**

-- Each resource is either available or assigned to exactly one process
+- **Each resource is either available or assigned to exactly one process**.
+Because if resources could be shared, processes would not need to wait for exclusive access to them.
-- Only one process can use a resource at a time.
-In other words, the resources cannot be used by multiple processes at the same time.
+- **Only one process can use the resource at a time.
+In other words, the resources cannot be used by multiple processes at the same time.** If multiple processes could use a resource at the same time, they would not need to wait for each other.
-- Processes that are holding resources can request new resources.
+- **Processes that are holding resources can request new resources.** Because if a process holding resources requests new resources, which are held by other processes, this will cause circular dependency which is one of the other conditions of deadlock.
-- Granted resources cannot be taken away from a process.
-They must be explicitly released by the process that is holding them.
+- **Granted resources cannot be taken away from a process.
+They must be explicitly released by the process that is holding them.** Because if resources could be taken away, the system could resolve resource conflicts and avoid deadlocks.
-- There must be a circular chain of 2 or more processes.
-And each of these processes should be waiting a resource that will be released by the next member (process) of the chain
+- **There must be a circular chain of 2 or more processes.
+And each of these processes should be waiting a resource that will be released by the next member (process) of the chain** The circular chain is a fundamental characteristic of a deadlock, as it creates a situation where no process can make progress.

 Well, it is good to know the conditions of a deadlock but another important question that we should answer is: when the deadlock happens, how can we deal with them ?

 ## How to Deal with Deadlocks ?

-- You can ignore them.
+- You can **ignore** them.
-- Let the deadlock occurs, detect it, and take an action.
+- **Let** the deadlock **occurs**, **detect** it, and **take** an **action**.
-  -  We can dynamically manage the resources to avoid deadlock. **(Deadlock Avoidance)**
+  -  We can **dynamically manage the resources** to avoid deadlock. **(Deadlock Avoidance)**
-  -  We can also break one of the conditions of the deadlock and prevent the deadlock. **(Deadlock Prevention)**
+  -  We can also **break one of the conditions of the deadlock** and **prevent the deadlock**. **(Deadlock Prevention)**

 ## Deadlock Detection and Recovery

-The system actually does not attempt to prevent the deadlock.
-It just detects the deadlock as it happens.
-And once it detects the deadlock, it takes actions to recover.
+The **system** actually **does not attempt to prevent the deadlock**.
+It **just detects the deadlock as it happens**.
+And **once** it **detects** the deadlock, **it takes actions to recover**.

-But the question is: how we can detect the deadlock ?
+But the question is: **how we can detect the deadlock ?**

 ### Deadlock Detection with One Resource of Each Type

-If there is only 1 resource for each type, constructing a resource graph is a good way to detect the deadlock.
-Because if we detect a cycle in that graph, this means that there is a deadlock.
+If there is only 1 resource for each type, in other words if the resources that are used by the processes are unique, constructing a resource graph is a good way to detect the deadlock.
+Because **if we detect a cycle in that graph, this means that there is a deadlock.**

 We can give a system that has one scanner, one plotter, one tape-drive as an example of a system in which there is one resource of eacy type.
 Having two printers, however, would break the rule.